google-deepmind/mujoco/doc/XMLreference.rst

    If specified, the actuator acts on the given tendon.
 The actuator length equals the tendon length times the gear ratio.
 Both spatial and fixed tendons can be used.
 :at:`cranksite`: :at-val:`string, optional`
-   If specified, the actuator acts on a slider-crank mechanism which is implicitly determined by the actuator (i.e. it is not a separate model element).
+   If specified, the actuator acts on a slider-crank mechanism which is implicitly determined by the actuator (i.e., it is not a separate model element).
 The specified site corresponds to the pin joining the crank and the connecting rod.
    The actuator length equals the position of the slider-crank mechanism times the gear ratio.
 :at:`slidersite`: :at-val:`string, required for slider-crank transmission`